carlsmith/coffeeshop/scripts/main.coffee.md

 ## Set Up the Namespace

-First, just make sure `window.indexedDB` is the correct object or undefined.
-Users may arrive at the Gallery in any browser, so it's important to have this when nuking the db.
+First, just make sure `window.indexedDB` is the correct object or `undefined`.
+Users may arrive at the Gallery in any browser, so it's important to have this when nuking the DB.

     window.indexedDB = \
         indexedDB or